UE and VR Development Technical Notes

 GetEngineIdentifierForProject_fUNC=>operation: FDesktopPlatformModule::Get()->GetEngineIdentifierForProject(ProjectFileName, Identifier) // Get the currently selected engine

-SelectEngineInstallation_Func=>operation: FPlatformInstallation::SelectEngineInstallation(Identifier) // Pop up the engine selection list, current selection is default
+SelectEngineInstallation_Func=>operation: FPlatformInstallation::SelectEngineInstallation(Identifier) // Popup select engine list box; current selection is default

-SetEngineIdentifierForProject_func=>operation: FDesktopPlatformModule::Get()->SetEngineIdentifierForProject(ProjectFileName, Identifier) // Set the selected engine and write to the uproject file
+SetEngineIdentifierForProject_func=>operation: FDesktopPlatformModule::Get()->SetEngineIdentifierForProject(ProjectFileName, Identifier) // Set the selected engine and write to uproject file

 ContentOnly=>condition: Is Content Only Project?